Last Calls 2017-ongoing

-Color is a very important aspect of my working process.
+Color is a very important aspect of my working process, it creates an almost autobiographical layer of emotional content to the images.
 I experiment, and work liberally with color, adding layers of tone much like I did in the analog color darkroom or when steeping images into subsequent toner baths.
 My colors are inspired by early color processes, such as Autochromes, or by the color shifts inherent to various photographic media as they are markers for and trace the passage of time.
 I love the way that certain substrates like Polaroids from the 1970s, for example, fade to that ochre yellow or green.
 The color shifts themselves are sublime.
 Color becomes a tool with which I can inscribe emotion onto media.
 The patina of time on photographic substrates can literally color our memories and helps me to express the parallels between fugitive image, fugitive nature, and fugitive memory.
 Photography is the art of the fleeting - an attempt to catch hold of all things ephemeral —light, love, nature, time— however futile this attempt may be, we still try to grab hold of time, but time and memory are fickle.

 This quote from George Sand was on my first artist statement and is still relevant to my artistic practice today.
 “The consciousness of self as animal, vegetable, and mineral and the delight we feel plunging down into that consciousness is by no means degrading-- It is good to know the fundamental life at our roots."

-Untitled (expeditions and family pictures) explore the ephemeral while trying to seek the sublime in the everyday.
-I am interested in photographing the moments on the periphery of the whirling dervish that is daily family life.
-Without literally depicting home or family per se, I want to bring to the forefront images of memories or reflections on the passage of time.
-The expedition photographs are inspired by the heroic landscapes of early travel photography while also reflecting on the genre of vernacular family photography.
+Expeditions and Untitled ( family pictures) explore impermanence as it pertains to family life, the human condition, the photographic medium itself, and it's inherent inability to stop time.
+I am interested in photographing the moments on the periphery of the whirling dervish that is daily family life, while trying to seek the sublime in the everyday.
+Without literally depicting home or family per se, I want to bring to the forefront images of memories that reflect on the passage of time.
+The Expedition photographs are inspired by the heroic landscapes of early travel photography while also alluding to on the genre of vernacular family photography.
 What do we photograph generation upon generation, documenting family life and travels where photography’s role is to harness and bring home the exotic, flora, fauna, images caught from the window of a moving car, and Kodachrome moments.
 The images cross boundaries between traditional genres as they can be interiors, landscapes, still lives, and the ever-changing undulating skies that calmly shelter or hauntingly weigh heavy upon us.
 Whether within domestic space or more recently wanderings of not only place but of mind, these images intertwine in unexpected ways as does memory.
 My installations also wander along the walls, images merge and collide, leading a circuitous route to an imprecise destination.

 My process occurs often in the studio where I re-image experiences by working liberally and intuitively with color, revisiting photographs after a certain amount of time, and letting my emotions inscribe their patina on the image.
 The resulting photographs are an amalgam of moods, colors, and emotions; images infused with the tones of memory, loss, and steeped in a sort of visceral sublime.
 After collecting and studying the unique color shifts inherent to photographic materials over time, as well as the first color processes such as Autochromes, I am inspired by these rich unique colors, and their shroud of tone.
 What do we remember, how do we remember it, and how do photographic substrates literally “color” our memories?
 These questions, the photographic genre of vernacular family photography, the American Road trip, and the ubiquitous boxes and albums which are the residue of family life become fodder for my photographic explorations.